 12. Domo Alley-Gato

 Part-patio bar, part-food truck, Domo Alley-Gato is Saukam’s spot for the perfect snack after day drinking or before a night out.
 Her go-to?
-The Katsu Curry with Gyukotsu beef stock, pork cutlet, shredded cabbage and Japanese Worcestershire sauce.
+The Katsu Curry with Gyukotsu beef stock, pork chop, shredded cabbage and Japanese Worcestershire sauce.

 14. L’Oca D’Oro